-For our verdict, we've selected Nexar AI as the best dash cam app for iPhone – it offers great basic abilities, impressive machine learning-powered features, and an automated cloud backup that makes it easy to save your videos instantly.
+We've determined Nexar AI is the best dash cam app for iPhone – it offers great basic abilities, impressive machine learning-powered features, and an automated cloud backup that makes it easy to save your videos instantly.

-We selected AutoBoy as the best dash cam app for Android – it includes granular settings, and reliably records even while running in the background of a phone.
+AutoBoy is the best dash cam app for Android – it includes granular settings, and reliably records even while running in the background of a phone.

 It should be noted that compared to a dedicated dashboard camera, getting a dash cam app is not usually the best choice: reliability and convenience in particular will suffer.
 But for personal use only, a dash cam app can be a short term substitute or low budget alternative.